anishamalde/CoderDojo/README.md

-## DojoChallenges
+## DojoKatas

-This repositary is a collection of solutions to different short coding challenges.
+This repositary is a collection of solutions to different short coding Kata's (challenges).
 The aim is to collaboratively explore different JS methods and syntax approaches.

 ## Repo Structure & ways of working

-### Adding a challenge
+### Adding a Kata

-If you want to add a challenge:
+If you want to add a Kata:

-1. Create a folder with a short description of the challenge as its name
+1. Create a folder with a short description of the Kata as its name
-2. Create a `question.md` file outlining the problem (with the answer if possible)
+2. Create a `question.md` file outlining the problem, answer and test cases

 ### Adding a solution